zachsunga/zachsunga.github.io/README.md

 for my website.

 i love music and coding,
-so this will be fun, and i hope that i can come a long way from here.
+so this will be fun, and i know that i can come a long way from here.